OpenEvalProject/evals/manuscripts/elife-78933/v1/manuscript.md

 ## Materials and methods

-## Data sources and processing
+### Data sources and processing

 We used reported COVID-19 case and mortality data to capture transmission dynamics, weather data to estimate infection seasonality, mobility data to represent concurrent NPIs, and vaccination data to account for changes in population susceptibility due to vaccination in the model-inference system.
 Provincial level COVID-19 case, mortality, and vaccination data were sourced from the Coronavirus COVID-19 (2019-nCoV) Data Repository for South Africa (COVID19ZA)(Data Science for Social Impact Research Group at University of Pretoria, 2021).
 Hourly surface station temperature and relative humidity came from the Integrated Surface Dataset (ISD) maintained by the National Oceanic and Atmospheric Administration (NOAA) and are accessible using the ‘stationaRy’ R package (Iannone, 2020a; Iannone, 2020b).
 We computed specific humidity using temperature and relative humidity per the Clausius-Clapeyron Equation (Wallace and Hobbs, 2006).
 We then aggregated these data for all weather stations in each province with measurements since 2000 and calculated the average for each week of the year during 2000–2020.

 Mobility data were derived from Google Community Mobility Reports (Google Inc, 2020); we aggregated all business-related categories (i.e. retail and recreational, transit stations, and workplaces) in all locations in each province to weekly intervals.
 For vaccination, provincial vaccination data from the COVID19ZA data repository recorded the total number of vaccine doses administered over time; to obtain a breakdown for numbers of partial (one dose of mRNA vaccine) and full vaccinations (one dose of Janssen vaccine or two doses of mRNA vaccine), separately, we used national vaccination data for South Africa from Our World in Data (Anonymous, 2020a; Mathieu et al., 2021) to apportion the doses each day.
 In addition, cumulative case data suggested 18,586 new cases on November 23, 2021, whereas the South Africa Department of Health reported 868 (Department of Health Republic of South Africa, 2021a).
 Thus, for November 23, 2021, we used linear interpolation to fill in estimates for each province on that day and then scaled the estimates such that they sum to 868.

-## Model-inference system
+### Model-inference system

 The model-inference system is based on our previous work estimating changes in transmissibility and immune erosion for SARS-CoV-2 VOCs including Alpha, Beta, Gamma, and Delta (Yang and Shaman, 2021c; Yang and Shaman, 2022).
 Below we describe each component.

-## Epidemic model
+#### Epidemic model

-The epidemic model follows an SEIRSV (susceptible-exposed-infectious-recovered-susceptible-vaccination) construct per Equation 1:(1){dSdt=RLt−btetmtβtISN−ε−v1, t−v2,tdEdt=btetmtβtISN−EZt+ε dIdt=EZt−IDtdRdt=IDt−RLt+v1, t+v2,t
+The epidemic model follows an SEIRSV (susceptible-exposed-infectious-recovered-susceptible-vaccination) construct per Equation 1:

+$$
+{\frac{dS}{dt}=\frac{R}{L_{t}}−\frac{b_{t}e_{t}m_{t}\beta_{t}IS}{N}−\epsilon−v_{1, t}−v_{2,t}\frac{dE}{dt}=\frac{b_{t}e_{t}m_{t}\beta_{t}IS}{N}−\frac{E}{Z_{t}}+\epsilon \frac{dI}{dt}=\frac{E}{Z_{t}}−\frac{I}{D_{t}}\frac{dR}{dt}=\frac{I}{D_{t}}−\frac{R}{L_{t}}+v_{1, t}+v_{2,t}
+$$

 where S, E, I, R are the number of susceptible, exposed (but not yet infectious), infectious, and recovered/immune/deceased individuals; N is the population size; and ε is the number of travel-imported infections.
 In addition, the model includes the following key components:

-­(2)R0t=[aq2t+bqt+c][TcTt]Texp(3)bt=R0(t)R0(t)¯
+­

+$$
+R_{0}t=[aq^{2}t+bqt+c][\frac{T_{c}}{Tt}]^{T_{exp}}
+$$

+$$
+b_{t}=\frac{R_{0}(t)}{R_{0}(t)¯}
+$$

 In essence, the seasonality function in Equation 2 assumes that humidity has a bimodal effect on seasonal risk of infection, with both low and high humidity conditions favoring transmission [i.e. the parabola in 1st set of brackets, where q(t) is weekly specific humidity measured by local weather stations]; and this effect is further modulated by temperature, with low temperatures promoting transmission and temperatures above a certain threshold limiting transmission [i.e. 2nd set of brackets, where T(t) is weekly temperature measured by local weather stations and Tc is the threshold].
-As SARS-CoV-2 specific parameters (a, b, c, Tc, and Texp in Equation 2) are not available, to estimate its seasonality using Equation 2, as done in Yang and Shaman, 2021c, we use parameters estimated for influenza (Yuan et al., 2021) and scale the weekly outputs [i.e., R0t ] by the annual mean (i.e. R0¯) per Equation 3.
+As SARS-CoV-2 specific parameters (a, b, c, Tc, and Texp in Equation 2) are not available, to estimate its seasonality using Equation 2, as done in Yang and Shaman, 2021c, we use parameters estimated for influenza (Yuan et al., 2021) and scale the weekly outputs [i.e., $R_{0}t$ ] by the annual mean (i.e. $R_{0}¯$) per Equation 3.
 In doing so, the scaled outputs (bt) are no longer specific to influenza; rather, they represent the relative, seasonality-related transmissibility by week, general to viruses sharing similar seasonal responses.
 As shown in Figure 2A, bt estimates over the year averaged to 1 such that weeks with bt >1 (e.g. during the winter) are more conducive to SARS-CoV-2 transmission, whereas weeks with bt <1 (e.g. during the summer) have less favorable climate conditions for transmission.
 The estimated relative seasonal trend, bt, is used to adjust the relative transmission rate at time t in Equation 1.

-## Observation model to account for under-detection and delay
+#### Observation model to account for under-detection and delay

 Using the model-simulated number of infections occurring each day, we further computed the number of cases and deaths each week to match with the observations, as done in Yang et al., 2021a.
 Briefly, we include (1) a time-lag from infectiousness to detection (i.e. an infection being diagnosed as a case), drawn from a gamma distribution with a mean of Td,mean days and a standard deviation of Td, sd days, to account for delays in detection (Appendix 1—table 5); (2) an infection-detection rate (rt), that is the fraction of infections (including subclinical or asymptomatic infections) reported as cases, to account for under-detection; (3) a time-lag from infectiousness to death, drawn from a gamma distribution with a mean of 13–15 days and a standard deviation of 10 days; and (4) an infection-fatality risk (IFRt).
 To compute the model-simulated number of new cases each week, we multiplied the model-simulated number of new infections per day by the infection-detection rate, and further distributed these simulated cases in time per the distribution of time-from-infectiousness-to-detection.
 Similarly, to compute the model-simulated deaths per week and account for delays in time to death, we multiplied the simulated-infections by the IFR and then distributed these simulated deaths in time per the distribution of time-from-infectious-to-death.
 We then aggregated these daily numbers to weekly totals to match with the weekly case and mortality data for model-inference.
 For each week, the infection-detection rate (rt), the infection-fatality risk (IFRt)., and the two time-to-detection parameters (Td, mean and Td, sd) were estimated along with other parameters (see below).

-## Model inference and parameter estimation
+#### Model inference and parameter estimation

-The inference system uses the ensemble adjustment Kalman filter (EAKF [Anderson, 2001]), a Bayesian statistical method, to estimate model state variables (i.e. S, E, I, R from Equation 1) and parameters (i.e. βt , Zt, Dt, Lt, et, from Equation 1 as well as rt, IFRt and other parameters from the observation model).
+The inference system uses the ensemble adjustment Kalman filter (EAKF [Anderson, 2001]), a Bayesian statistical method, to estimate model state variables (i.e. S, E, I, R from Equation 1) and parameters (i.e. $\beta_{t}$ , Zt, Dt, Lt, et, from Equation 1 as well as rt, IFRt and other parameters from the observation model).
 Briefly, the EAKF uses an ensemble of model realizations (n=500 here), each with initial parameters and variables randomly drawn from a prior range (see Appendix 1—table 5).
 After model initialization, the system integrates the model ensemble forward in time for a week (per Equation 1) to compute the prior distribution for each model state variable and parameter, as well as the model-simulated number of cases and deaths for that week.
 The system then combines the prior estimates with the observed case and death data for the same week to compute the posterior per Bayes' theorem (Anderson, 2001).
 During this filtering process, the system updates the posterior distribution of all model variables and parameters for each week.
 For a further discussion on the filtering process and additional considerations, see the Appendix 1; diagnosis of model posterior estimates for all parameters are also included in the Appendix 1 and Appendix 1—figures 15–23.

-## Estimating changes in transmissibility and immune erosion for each variant
+#### Estimating changes in transmissibility and immune erosion for each variant

-As in Yang and Shaman, 2021c, we computed the variant-specific transmissibility (RTX) as the product of the variant-specific transmission rate (βt) and infectious period (Dt).
-Note that Rt, the time-varying effective reproduction number, is defined as Rt=btetmtβtDtS/N=btetmtRTXS/N.   To reduce uncertainty, we averaged transmissibility estimates over the period a particular variant of interest was predominant.
+As in Yang and Shaman, 2021c, we computed the variant-specific transmissibility ($R_{TX}$) as the product of the variant-specific transmission rate ($\beta_{t}$) and infectious period (Dt).
+Note that Rt, the time-varying effective reproduction number, is defined as $R_{t}=b_{t}e_{t}m_{t}\beta_{t}D_{t}S/N=b_{t}e_{t}m_{t}R_{TX}S/N.  $ To reduce uncertainty, we averaged transmissibility estimates over the period a particular variant of interest was predominant.
 To find these predominant periods, we first specified the approximate timing of each pandemic wave in each province based on: (1) when available, genomic surveillance data; specifically, the onsets of the Beta wave in Eastern Cape, Western Cape, KwaZulu-Natal, and Northern Cape, were separately based on the initial detection of Beta in these provinces as reported in Tegally et al., 2021; the onsets of the Delta wave in each of the nine provinces, separately, were based on genomic sequencing data from the Network for Genomic Surveillance South Africa (NGS-SA)(The National Institute for Communicable Diseases (NICD) of the National Health Laboratory (NHLS) on behalf of the Network for Genomics Surveillance in South Africa (NGS-SA), 2021); and (2) when genomic data were not available, we used the week with the lowest case number between two waves.
 The specified calendar periods are listed in Appendix 1—table 6.
 During later waves, multiple variants could initially co-circulate before one became predominant.
 As a result, the estimated transmissibility tended to increase before reaching a plateau (see, e.g. Figure 2C).
 In addition, in a previous study of the Delta pandemic wave in India (Yang and Shaman, 2022), we also observed that when many had been infected, transmissibility could decrease a couple months after the peak, likely due to increased reinfections for which onward transmission may be reduced.
-Thus, to obtain a more variant-specific estimate, we computed the average transmissibility (RTX¯) using the weekly RTX estimates over the 8-week period starting the week prior to the maximal Rtx during each wave; if no maximum existed (e.g. when a new variant is less transmissible), we simply averaged over the entire wave.
-We then computed the change in transmissibility due to a given variant relative to the ancestral SARS-CoV-2 as (RTX,variant¯−RTX,ancestral¯)RTX,ancestral¯×100%.
+Thus, to obtain a more variant-specific estimate, we computed the average transmissibility ($R_{TX}¯$) using the weekly RTX estimates over the 8-week period starting the week prior to the maximal Rtx during each wave; if no maximum existed (e.g. when a new variant is less transmissible), we simply averaged over the entire wave.
+We then computed the change in transmissibility due to a given variant relative to the ancestral SARS-CoV-2 as $\frac{(R_{TX,variant}¯−R_{TX,ancestral}¯)}{R_{TX,ancestral}¯}\times100%$.

 To quantify immune erosion, similar to Yang and Shaman, 2021c, we estimated changes in susceptibility over time and computed the change in immunity as ΔImm = St+1 – St +it, where St is the susceptibility at time-t and it is the new infections occurring during each week-t.
-We sum over all ΔImm estimates for a particular location, during each wave, to compute the total change in immunity due to a new variant, ΣΔImmv.
+We sum over all ΔImm estimates for a particular location, during each wave, to compute the total change in immunity due to a new variant, $ΣΔImm_{v}$.
 Because filter adjustment could also slightly increase S, to avoid overestimation, here we only included substantial increases (i.e. ΔImm per week >0.5% of the total population) when computing changes due to a new variant.
 As such, we did not further account for smaller susceptibility increases due to waning immunity [for reference, for a population that is 50% immune and a 2-year mean immunity period, 0.5 / (52×2)×100% = 0.48% of the population would lose immunity during a week due to waning immunity].
-We then computed the level of immune erosion as the ratio of ΣΔImmv to the model-estimated population immunity prior to the first detection of immune erosion, during each wave.
+We then computed the level of immune erosion as the ratio of $ΣΔImm_{v}$ to the model-estimated population immunity prior to the first detection of immune erosion, during each wave.
 That is, as opposed to having a common reference of prior immunity, here immune erosion for each variant depends on the state of the population immune landscape –that is, combining all prior exposures and vaccinations – immediately preceding the surge of that variant.

 For all provinces, model-inference was initiated the week starting March 15, 2020 and run continuously until the week starting February 27, 2022.
 To account for model stochasticity, we repeated the model-inference process 100 times for each province, each with 500 model realizations and summarized the results from all 50,000 model estimates.

-## Model validation using independent data
+### Model validation using independent data

 To compare model estimates with independent observations not assimilated into the model-inference system, we utilized three relevant datasets:

-## Model validation using retrospective prediction
+### Model validation using retrospective prediction

 As a fourth model validation, we generated model predictions at 2 or 1 weeks before the week of highest cases for the Delta and Omicron (BA.1) waves, separately, and compared the predicted cases and deaths to reported data unknown to the model.
 Predicting the peak timing, intensity, and epidemic turnaround requires accurate estimation of model state variables and parameters that determine future epidemic trajectories.
 This is particularly challenging for South Africa as the pandemic waves tended to progress quickly such that cases surged to a peak in only 3–7 weeks.
 Thus, we chose to generate retrospective predictions 2 and 1 weeks before the peak of cases in order to leverage 1–6 weeks of new variant data for estimating epidemiological characteristics.
 Specifically, for each pandemic wave, we ran the model-inference system until 2 weeks (or 1 week) before the observed peak of cases, halted the inference, and used the population susceptibility and transmissibility of the circulating variant estimated at that time to predict cases and deaths for the remaining weeks (i.e. 10–14 weeks into the future).
 Because the infection detection rate and fatality risk are linked to observations of cases and deaths, changes of these quantities during the prediction period could obscure the underlying infection rate and accuracy of the prediction.
 Thus, for these two parameters specifically, we used model-inference estimates for corresponding weeks to allow comparison of model-predicted cases and deaths with the data while focusing on testing the accuracy of other key model estimates (e.g. transmissibility of the new variant).
 As for the model-inference, we repeated each prediction 100 times, each with 500 model realizations and summarized the results from all 50,000 ensemble members.

-## Data Availability
+### Data Availability

 All data used in this study are publicly available as described in the “Data sources and processing” section.

-## Code availability
+### Code availability

 All source code and data necessary for the replication of our results and figures are publicly available at https://github.com/wan-yang/covid_SouthAfrica (copy archived at swh:1:rev:40c0e5ac5ab65005b600a4ca646fec04b0870b81) (Yang, 2022).